spacetelescope/jdaviz/docs/known_bugs.rst

 In order to see the full Cubeviz app in a Jupyter notebook, one can click on the side of the cell output to collapse or expand the scrollable window.
-This has the unintended consequence of changing the contrast of the image displayed in the Cubeviz cube viewer:
+This has the unintended consequence of changing the contrast of the image displayed in the Cubeviz cube viewer.